 Here is a brief profile about Jessie and Tempo

-Jessie heads marketing, communications & legal at Tempo, a B2B software developer headquartered in Reykjavík, with operations in Montreal.
+Jessie is CMO and Head of Legal at Tempo, a B2B software developer headquartered in Reykjavík, with operations in Montreal.
 Launched in 2009, Tempo is one of the largest, top-grossing, award-winning vendors in the Atlassian ecosystem, offering a suite of solutions for JIRA’s popular project management platform that help software, IT services, and business teams to reach their business goals.

 Jessie holds more than 15 years of experience in engineering, law, and technology.
 She began her career working in engineering R&D while completing a master’s degree in leadership and policy studies.
 After earning a doctor of law, she practiced for several years in New York, where she focused on M&A, transactional, and securities law before jumping to the technology side.
 She joined Tempo in its infancy and has helped scale the team from the ground up.